 This job deals with life and death situations.
 It requires extreme attention to detail and the ability to react quickly when things turn for the worse, like in a code blue.

 You also need emotional strength.
 You’ll be interacting with grieving family members and people that might stubbornly refuse to listen to heart-health advice.

 It is an incredibly rewarding career.
-You’ll experiences joys as you see people overcoming tough odds and healing from open heart surgeries.
+You’ll experience so much joy as you see people overcoming tough odds and healing from open-heart surgeries.

 If you can handle both the highs and lows and the stress of life and death situations, this job is perfect for you.

 If you’re interested in transitioning into the nursing specialty of cardiology, the Cardiac Crash Course will give you the skills and confidence you need to hit the ground running.
 Whether you’re interested inc cardiology, you’ve newly transitioned, or you just want a refresher on the critical knowledge and skills of a cardiac nurse, this course is for you.

 Worried about managing chest tubes?
 Explaining afib to your patient?
 Not confident in your CABG discharge instructions?
 This course addresses all of those newbie cardiac nurse pain points!
 This course is comprehensive!
 It has over 70 modules with text, videos, images, and downloads.
 It’s written by nationally certified expert nurse educators: a CV-surgery NP and an emergency department nurse.
 Plus it has 8 CEUs!

 Want to learn about other types of nurses and what they do?
 Here’s more information so you can make an informed decision.

 - Nurse Practitioner – What is the average salary for a nurse practitioner?